kevinkevin556/SRDV/EDA Examining Distributions/One Quantitative Variable/README.md

 ## Side-by-side boxplot
-Note that this example provides more intuition about variability by interpreting small variability as consistency, and large variability as lack of consistency.
-Also, through this example we learned that the center of the distribution is more meaningful as a typical value for the distribution when there is little variability (or, as statisticians say, little "noise") around it.
+- Interpreting small variability as consistency, and large variability as lack of consistency.
+- The center of the distribution is more meaningful as a typical value for the distribution when there is little variability (or, as statisticians say, little "noise") around it.
 When there is large variability, the center loses its practical meaning as a typical value.

 ### ［Boxplot］ Python: Matplotlib.pyplot
 ```python